 The History of Linfield Hall

 Construction of the building began in the autumn of 1907 and was completed on September 16, 1908.
-Fifty students were hired to move furniture, etc. into the new building over Christmas break.
+Fifty students were hired to move furniture into the new building over Christmas break.
 The building was dedicated on February 6, 1909.

 The south wing of Linfield Hall was constructed between 1952 and 1954 on the site of the 1909 galvanized steel, cypress and glass greenhouses.
 Once completed, the Animal and Dairy Industry Department and the Range Management Department moved into the new space.
 The Department of Animal and Range Sciences still occupies this wing of the building.

-Morrill Hall was renamed Linfield Hall in 1968 after F.B.
-Linfield, professor of agriculture, Director of the Montana Agricultural Experiment Station from 1903 to 1937, and Dean of the College of Agriculture from 1913 to 1937.
+The building was renamed Linfield Hall in 1968 after Frederic Bloomfield Linfield (July 17,1866–September 24,1948), professor of agriculture, Director of the Montana Agricultural Experiment Station from 1904 to 1937, and Dean of the College of Agriculture from 1913 to 1937.

 Professor Linfield managed the early development of policies, procedures and direction for both the Montana Agricultural Experiment Station and the College of Agriculture, laying the foundation for the institutions as they exist today—responsive to the needs of producers and students.
 His vision and persistence are unmatched.

-Frederic Linfield died in Billings in 1948 at the age of 82.
-The building where he spent the vast majority of his career guiding the fledgling agricultural education and research activities for Montana was named in his honor in September 1968.
+F.B.
+Linfield died in Billings in 1948 at the age of 82.
+The building where he spent the vast majority of his career guiding the fledgling agricultural education and research activities for Montana still houses agricultural offices, classrooms and research spaces.